pirelaurent/p5_animationFramework/chapters/chap3-basicMovement.md

     // loop on parameters
     for (var aParam of journey.parameters) {
       ...
-      // calculate current proportion of time ( betwwen  0 and 1)
+      // calculate current proportion of time ( between  0 and 1)
       var t = elapsedTime / aParam.duration_ms;  // t estimated elapsed = effective elapsed
       ...
       // calculate new values for parameter : v